God's Creatures (film)

-God's Creatures is a 2022 psychological drama film directed by Saela Davis & Anna Rose Holmer and screenplay by Shane Crowley, based on a story he wrote with producer Fodhla Cronin O'Reilly.
+God's Creatures is a 2022 psychological drama film directed by Saela Davis and Anna Rose Holmer with the screenplay written by Shane Crowley, based on a story he wrote with producer Fodhla Cronin O'Reilly.
 It stars Emily Watson, Paul Mescal, Aisling Franciosi, Declan Conlon, Toni O'Rourke, Marion O'Dwyer, Brendan McCormack, and Lalor Roddy.
 The film premiered at Directors' Fortnight of the Cannes Film Festival on 19 May 2022.

 Plot

-In a small remote Irish fishing village, Aileen (Watson) works as a shift manager at the local seafood processing plant alongside Mary (O’Dwyer), whose son Mark recently drowned at sea, and Sarah (Franciosi), a young woman experiencing marital troubles with her husband Francie (McCormack).
-At Mark's funeral reception, Aileen’s estranged son Brian (Mescal) unexpectedly returns after a lengthy and unexplained move to Australia.
-While initially caught off-guard, Aileen is delighted to reunite her family together alongside husband Con (Conlon), daughter Erin (O’Rourke) with her newborn son, and elderly father-in-law Paddy (Roddy) who is in a vegetative state.
+In a small remote Irish fishing village, Aileen (Watson) works as a shift manager at the local seafood processing plant alongside Mary (O'Dwyer), whose son Mark recently drowned at sea, and Sarah (Franciosi), a young woman experiencing marital troubles with her husband Francie (McCormack).
+At Mark's funeral reception, Aileen's estranged son Brian (Mescal) unexpectedly returns after a lengthy and unexplained move to Australia.
+While initially caught off-guard, Aileen is delighted to reunite her family together alongside husband Con (Conlon), daughter Erin (O'Rourke) with her newborn son, and elderly father-in-law Paddy (Roddy) who is in a vegetative state.

 Brian remains vague about Australia, but expresses his intention to restart the family oyster trapping farm that was abandoned after his departure.
 Since Brian has no money or resources of his own, Aileen steals bags of oysters from the plant to seed his traps, which is witnessed by Sarah.
 The next day, local seafood supplier Francie is irate over missing oysters from his order.
 Aileen blames a lower worker, and finds Sarah heartbroken about her decision to separate from Francie.

 At home, Con confronts Brian about stealing fish from others' traps and selling them himself.
 Brian storms off and later begins working for another fisherman.
 Aileen and Brian visit the local pub, where they notice Sarah arrive alone.
 Brian attempts to rekindle a former romantic relationship they shared in their teenage years, and Aileen returns home by herself.

 The following day, fungus is discovered on the oysters at the processing plant and a moratorium is declared, devastating the community.
 Amidst the announcement, an already distressed Sarah faints unexpectedly.
 Aileen receives a call from the police stating that a sexual assault claim has been filed against Brian, who claims that he was at home with his mother the night of their bar outing.
 She lies to the officer confirming his alibi, and does not question Brian when they drive back home.
 Sarah goes missing from her shifts.